 A consent agenda (also known by Roberts Rules of Order as a “consent calendar”) groups routine meeting discussion points into a single agenda item.
 In so doing, the grouped items can be approved in one action, rather than through the filing of multiple motions.

-Think about the amount of time that is spent at each meeting reviewing and approving routine, recurring items that do not require debate or discussion.
-Now imagine if you could group all those topics and approve them with one action.
-Depending on the length of your agendas, you could save as many as 30 minutes at each meeting that are typically spent filing motions for routine items, and reallocate them to discussing more critical topics that require debate and team planning.
-That is the time-saving power of the consent agenda.
-With such improved productivity, your local government meetings will be optimized for their real purpose: discussing how to move forward on initiatives that will impact the lives of your citizens and constituents.
+Think about the amount of time spent at each meeting reviewing and approving routine, recurring items that do not require debate or discussion.
+Now imagine grouping all those topics and approving them with one action.
+Depending on the agenda's length, clerks report saving as many as 30 minutes at each meeting with a consent agenda.
+Time they typically spend filing motions for routine items is reallocated to discussing more critical topics that require debate and team planning.

 - All documentation associated with consent items must be provided to meeting participants in advance so that they can still make an informed vote on all grouped items.
 Team members must review the documentation before the meeting to ensure that they are informed of the issues that are to be passed as part of the consent group.

-- On meeting day, include the consent agenda as part of the meeting agenda, or as a separate agenda document.
+- On meeting day, clerks include the consent agenda as part of the meeting agenda or as a separate agenda document.

-- At the start of the meeting, the meeting chair should ask meeting attendees if anyone wants to discuss any of the items listed on the consent agenda.
+- At the start of the meeting, the meeting chair asks meeting attendees if anyone wants to discuss any items listed on the consent agenda.

-- If it is determined that an item on the consent agenda requires discussion it must be removed from the consent portion and addressed individually.
-For future meetings in which there is no question or concern over the item, it may be placed back into the consent portion of the agenda.
+- If it is determined that an item on the consent agenda requires discussion, it is removed from the consent portion and addressed individually.
+For future meetings in which there is no question or concern over the item, it may be placed back into the agenda's consent portion.

-- An item from the consent agenda must be moved at the request of any team member if the individual wants to vote against the specific item—as the item no longer has the consolidated approval of the team.
-This discussion step is critical, as consent agendas may not be used to force the approval of items through the use of a process that eliminates their individual review.
+- An item from the consent agenda must be moved at the request of any team member if the individual wants to vote against the specific item—as the item no longer has the team's consolidated approval.
+Consent agendas may not be used to force the approval of items through a process that eliminates their review.

-- The meeting chair must read aloud the remaining consent items and may move to adopt the consent agenda as a whole.
-It is not necessary for a vote to be taken on the consent agenda.
+- The meeting chair reads aloud the remaining consent items and may move to adopt the consent agenda as a whole.
+A vote doesn't need to be taken on the consent agenda.
 Instead, the items may be approved, pending the absence of any objections.

-- The clerk must include in the meeting minutes the full text of all resolutions and reports that were approved as part of the consent group, even though they were not reviewed at the meeting, but instead, before it by individual
+- The clerk includes the full text of all resolutions and reports approved as part of the consent group in the minutes.

-What Types of Items Should be Included in the Consent Portion of the Agenda?
+What Types of Items are Included in the Consent Portion of the Agenda?

-For greatest efficiency, include the following types of items in the consent portion of your meeting agendas:
+The following types of items are sometimes included in the consent portion of meeting agendas:

 - Topics of a routine/recurring nature